It's easy to think that safety isn't important when working

 It is possible (been there and done that too) to "cook" the goo by adding too many substantial pieces too quickly.
 The goo heats up and everything thickens fairly quickly.
 Part of this is because we have pushed the yeast life cycle and the gluten strands to the edge.
 Part of this is because we're working with fairly small batches of material...a typical goo batch is about 3 gallons.
 We have essentially cooked the batch of goo into a porridge...an unappetizing porridge.

 Because we do this process so often, we have developed a method of controlling the development of the goo.
-Whereas is takes 3-4 days in normal conditions, we have been able to fully develop the goo in as little as a single day.
+We set the mixture in a temperature controlled toom.
 Because this stuff smells awful...not having it sit around in the studio is a wonderful thing.
 I frequently refer to the "aroma" as bad beer going in and freshly baked bread coming out of the goo.
 Now that I think about it...a few corn chips and some bean dip and I'm doing mighty fine.

 Of course, being LickinFlames that we are...nothing is completely traditional in our approach to obvara.
 Like our work with saggars and raku, anything will be tried and everything is negotiable.
 We burn stuff onto, into, spray, and sprinkle as pieces are removed from the kiln.
 We continue to work on this technique with each firing.